awsdocs/aws-lambda-developer-guide/doc_source/API_CreateFunction.md

 # CreateFunction<a name="API_CreateFunction"></a>

 Creates a Lambda function\.
 To create a function, you need a [deployment package](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-package.html) and an [execution role](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#lambda-intro-execution-role)\.
 The deployment package is a \.zip file archive or container image that contains your function code\.
-The execution role grants the function permission to use AWS services, such as Amazon CloudWatch Logs for log streaming and AWS X\-Ray for request tracing\.
+The execution role grants the function permission to use AWS services, such as Amazon CloudWatch Logs for log streaming and X\-Ray for request tracing\.

 You set the package type to `Image` if the deployment package is a [container image](https://docs.aws.amazon.com/lambda/latest/dg/lambda-images.html)\.
 For a container image, the code property must include the URI of a container image in the Amazon ECR registry\.
 You do not need to specify the handler and runtime properties\.